TsvikiHirsh/nbragg/README.md

 ## Tutorials and Documentation

-For more detailed examples and advanced usage, please refer to our [documentation page](https://nbragg.readthedocs.io) and check out the [Jupyter notebook tutorial](notebooks/nbragg_tutorial.ipynb).
+For more detailed examples and advanced usage, including custom stage definitions and Rietveld fitting, please refer to our [documentation page](https://nbragg.readthedocs.io) and check out the updated [Jupyter notebook tutorial](notebooks/nbragg_tutorial.ipynb).

 ## License